SCHOOL HOURS AND SUPERVISION

 Students are not allowed to use mobile phones or music players at school.
 These items should be switched off at all times and kept in safe place (bag or lockers).

 Under no circumstances are students to use their mobile phones to contact parents between 8.50am and 3.20pm.
-If students need to contact their parents, this will be arranged through the College Office.
-Likewise any parent needing to contact their child(ren) between 8.50am and 3.20pm should phone the College Office.
+If they need to contact parents this will be arranged through the College Office.
+Likewise any parent needing to contact their child(ren) between 8.50am and 3.20pm should phone the College Office

 MESSAGES FOR STUDENTS

-If you have a message for your son/daughter please let the office know before lunchtime (1.00pm) as classes will not be interrupted to pass on routine messages.
-The messages will be given to the students during lunchtime.
+If you have a message for your son/daughter please let the office know as early as possible and preferably before lunchtime (1.00pm) as classes will not be interrupted to pass on routine messages.
 In case of emergencies there will be exceptions to this rule but a paramount aim of the school is to safeguard as much as possible the instruction time of the students.

 CHANGE OF ADDRESS / FAMILY CIRCUMSTANCES